evanses/NavidromeApp_UIKit/README.md

-You must create Secrets.swift file with creds like:
+You must create Navidrome/Secrets.swift file with creds like:

 ```swift
 let apiHost = "host"